Alumni Spotlight Q & A:

 Originally from Bucheon (부천), South Korea.

-What was your major and who was your advisor?
+What was your major and who was your adviser?

 Why did you choose UNH?